-We want to hear your views on our plans for an Electric Forecourt® in Stevenage FEEDBACK FORM
+This page provides information on our plans for an Electric Forecourt® in Stevenage.

 The site of the proposed Electric Forecourt® is approximately 2.8 acres (1.1ha).
 It’s located on land to the north west of Junction 7 of the A1(M) in Stevenage, to the north of the existing Novotel hotel.
 The site is bounded to the east by the steep embankments leading to the A1(M).